 Worcestershire initially received £47m of Growth Deal funding with an additional £7.2m allocated in January 2015 and an additional £17.5m in March 2017. bringing the total to £71.71m.

-The latest progress on Worcestershire’s Growth Deal projects can be viewed here.
+The latest progress on Worcestershire’s Growth Deal projects can be viewed on our wider project delivery tracker here.

 The Growth Deal is funding the following schemes: